TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/form-data-container.md

 ### Configure Form Properties

-Once a Form Container is created and saved, by default, the app automatically creates a database table that binds to the container.
+Once a Form Container is created and saved, by default, the APP automatically creates a database table that binds to the container.
 Each form item in the Form Container corresponds to a field in this data table.
-Additionally, Form Containers support referencing and reusing tables created by other form containers within the apps.
+Additionally, Form Containers support referencing and reusing tables created by other form containers within the APPs.
 When referencing, you can clone form fields from other tables into the current container, creating a new data table upon saving.
 Reusing binds the data table to the current container, allowing multiple form containers to correspond to a single table.

 <img src="../../../../images/help/en/form-data-container-03.png" alt="grid" class="help-img">